Logo of Boulder Stone Pty Ltd, supplier of sandstone blocks and boulders in South East Queensland.

 What is Sandstone?

-Honed sandstone
+Honed sandstone painting sandstone

 Sandstone is a sedimentary rock composed primarily of sand-sized mineral particles, such as quartz or feldspar.
 It forms through the accumulation and cementation of sand grains over time.
 The rock is known for its varied colors, from earthy reds and browns to soft grays and beige.
 Its natural texture and colour make it a favored material for building and landscaping.